 1. Submit an application for admission for each certificate program.

 It is recommended that your certificate application be submitted by the preferred deadline for the application term.
+A graduate certificate application takes 1-2 weeks to process.
+If you submit your application after the preferred deadline, it may take 2-3 weeks to process.

-Fall preferred application deadline: May 1
+Preferred deadline: May 1

-Spring preferred application deadline: November 1
+Preferred deadline: November 1

 2. The Office of Admissions will waive your application fee.
 Upon submission of your certificate application, you will need to call or email the Office of Admissions.
 Please provide the office with your application number and University ID.